-Lil Maxine is the project by Jazz singer and composer, Lise Huber, originally from Graz, Austria, currently residing in Bristol, England.
-She has performed at top live venues including Porgy&Bess Vienna, Radiokulturhaus Wien and The Hideaway Jazz Club London, and has collaborated with numerous musicians, notable Jazz artists and producers.
-Her debut album ‘A Little Girl’s Lovesong’ (2016) established her, from a standing start, as a highly regarded songwriter and artist.
-Now, in 2019 the album has been signed to one of the world’s oldest music libraries, De Wolfe Music USA.
+Lil Maxine is a Jazz singer and songwriter from Graz, Austria, now residing in Bristol, UK.
+She has performed at top live venues including Porgy&Bess Vienna, Radiokulturhaus Wien, The Hideaway Jazz Club and The Vortex Jazz Club London; she has collaborated with numerous musicians, notable Jazz artists and producers in the field of Jazz, Electronic and World Crossover, and theatre.
+Her debut album ‘A Little Girl’s Lovesongs’ established her, from a standing start, as a regarded songwriter and artist.
+With the start of 2019 the album has been signed to one of the world’s oldest music libraries, De Wolfe Music USA.

-Lil Maxine is one of three featured live acts in the Jazz Exchange Austria concert series 2019, funded by the Austrian Cultural Forum London.
+She’s been a featured artist in the Jazz Exchange Austria UK concert series 2019, funded by the Austrian Cultural Forum London.

-‘A Little Girl’s Lovesongs’ is an impressive, multi-faceted debut album, the title of which should not be taken literally: there is nothing small or girlish about it.
-Together with her rhythm section – Oliver Steger on bass, Konstantin Kräutler on drums she conjures up splendid jazz soundscapes for her voice.
-The trio celebrates the art of storytelling, not just lyrically but also musically.
+‘A Little Girl’s Lovesongs’ is a multi-faceted debut album, the title of which should not be taken literally: there is nothing small or girlish about it.
+Lil Maxine conjures up splendid Jazz soundscapes for her voice, and celebrates the art of storytelling, not just lyrically but also musically.
 As a result, the songs take the time and liberty to break away from familiar formats.
 The song cycle presents itself as subtle, almost fragile, and earthy, with an experimental tendency.
 Balladic-epic sounds flirt with tight grooves.
-The piano fuses clusters of colour with restrained yet playful elements into vibrant musical settings.
-Pulsating expanses, driving beats and rolling bass lines carry the songs.
 Lil Maxine’s velvet and, at the same time, arraigning voice permeates each track and tells timeless stories of love, longing and hope.

 1 WHO IS LIL MAXINE?